The best wireless keyboard is the one that has all the features and functionality you could ever want with no wires.

 If you're talking in terms of latency, then a wireless keyboard may be marginally slower than its wired counterparts.

-Will a wireless keyboard work without Internet?
+Will a wireless keyboard work without the internet?

 Does a wireless keyboard need a mouse?